 If you are thinking of getting a swimming pool, you should take the time to see how this addition will affect your homeowners insurance policy.
 Having a pool on your property increases risk, both for yourself and any guests you might have .
 So it's a given that your liability insurance costs will go up.
 Here's what you need to know about your insurance policy, and other things you should consider before installing a pool.

 Depending on where you live, there might be local requirements that you need to be aware of that could impact your pool installation.
 For example, some jurisdictions require that any pool be surrounded by a gate that can be locked.
 This is to prevent drownings (and it might keep wildlife out of your pool).
 In areas of Florida, you may want to get a stronger fence specifically to keep wildlife out.
+They tend to flock towards water, especially in hotter weather.
+Pool owners can ensure that their pool and personal property is kept safe simply by having a gate and fence.
+Not to mention it can be quite the feature piece of a backyard if done nicely.

 Some states and municipalities have very specific regulations requiring the distance of the fencing from the pool, the height of the fencing, and even the types of locks that might be required.
 Research and know what these requirements are before you install a pool.
 Also keep in mind what kind of “extras” you were hoping to have: slides or a diving board might be prohibited by local ordinances or your homeowners policy.
 An above-ground pool could also be treated differently.
 If you have questions, your insurance agent can help.